T-Birds Fly Past Pats For 3-2 Championship Series Lead

 The T-Birds took a 4-3 lead with two goals in 57 seconds.
 Barzal passed the puck form the Seattle zone to Keegan Kolesar to a create a two-on-one with Donovan Neuls.
 Kolesar skated towards Brown and beat the goalie with hard wrist shot over the glove at 16:40.
 Neuls had the second assist and as the goal was scored he was checked into the Regina net by a Pats player drawing a penalty.

-The T-Birds took a 4-3 lead at 17:37 of the second.
+The T-Birds took a 4-3 lead at 17:37 of the second on the power play.
 Bear passed the puck to Barzal in the left circle.
 Barzal skated into the slot and beat Brown with a wrist shot over the glove.
 Ryan Gropp had the second assist on the goal.

 Seattle outshot Regina 14-8 in the second period and led 30-17 in shots after two periods.